BenayounP/AndroidMovieDataBase/documentation/manual/QuickUserManual.md

 * There is a card on top of the screen that displays:
   * If the app is updating data
   * The time of last internet update
-  * if the last internet update has failed, the reason why.
+  * if the last internet update has failedand the reason why.

 ### Theming and languages